Efficient Algorithm Design of Dynamic Spectrum Access by Whittle Index: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
 In Section~\ref{sec: system model and problem formulation}, we present the system model and the RMAB formulation of the channel allocation problem.
-In Section~\ref{sec: indexability and threshold policy}, we introduce the basic concepts of indexability and Whittle index, prove some important properties of value functions that will be useful in the following analysis, and derive sufficient conditions for indexability and the threshold structure of the optimal policy for the decoupled single-arm problem.
-In Section~\ref{sec: approximated whittle index}, under the conditions derived in Section~\ref{sec: indexability and threshold policy}, we propose an iterative method to approximate value functions, provide the approximated Whittle index in a closed form, and finish the construction of the approximated Whittle index policy (AWI).
-In Section~\ref{sec: simulation results}, results of numerical experiments are provided to demonstrate the effectiveness of our generalized AWI compared with another approximated Whittle index policy proposed in~\cite{elmaghraby_femtocell_2018}.
-Finally, Section~\ref{sec: conclusion} concludes this paper.
+In Section~\ref{sec: indexability and threshold policy}, we introduce the basic concepts of indexability and Whittle index, prove some important properties of value functions, and subsequently derive sufficient conditions for the threshold structure of the optimal policy and the indexability for the decoupled single-arm problem.
+In Section~\ref{sec: approximated whittle index}, we propose an iterative method to approximate value functions, provide the approximate Whittle index in closed-form, and finish the construction of the approximate Whittle index policy (AWI).
+In Section~\ref{sec: simulation results}, results of numerical experiments are provided to demonstrate the effectiveness of our generalized AWI compared with other heuristic policies.
+Finally, Section~\ref{sec: conclusion} concludes this paper with possible directions for future research.